 - When will the USF PA program be accredited?

-Our timeline is posted on the website.
-The provisional accreditation visit is scheduled to occur during the month of June in 2014.
-The Commission on Accreditation will meet in September of 2014 and we will receive results and notification of provisional accreditation when results are verified and posted, usually 3 to 5 weeks after the Commission meets.
+.
+Barring any unforeseen circumstances, the provisional accreditation visit will be during the month of June in 2014.
+The Commission on Accreditation will meet in September of 2014 and we will get the results and notification of provisional accreditation as soon as the results are verified and posted, usually taking 3 to 5 weeks after the Commission meets.

 - What is provisional accreditation?